yu9824/executable-package-tutorial/README.md

-# module-scripts-tutorial
+# xecutable-package-tutorial

-An easy example of executable python module.
+An easy example of executable python package.

-After you install it (e.g. `pip install <path-to-module>`), you can execute like;
+After you install it (e.g. `pip install <path-to-package>`), you can execute like;

 ```bash
 % hello-world